-In addition to her legal practice and policy eﬀorts, Holly has lectured extensively on governance topics, including at events in Europe and Asia sponsored by the U.S. State Department, International Corporate Governance Network (ICGN), The Conference Board, the NACD, Association of Corporate Counsel, Society for Corporate Governance and Institutional Shareholder Services (ISS).
+In addition to her legal practice and policy eﬀorts, Holly has lectured extensively on governance topics, including at events in Europe and Asia sponsored by the U.S. State Department, International Corporate Governance Network (ICGN), the Conference Board, the NACD, Association of Corporate Counsel, Society for Corporate Governance and Institutional Shareholder Services (ISS).
 The author of numerous articles on governance topics, she writes the governance column for Practical Law: The Journal.

 Holly clerked for the Honorable Roger J. Miner, United States Court of Appeals for the Second Circuit.
-A summa cum laude graduate of New York Law School and Executive Editor of its Law Review, Holly served on the Board of Trustees of New York Law School from 2009 through 2011.
+A summa cum laude graduate of New York Law School and executive editor of its Law Review, Holly served on the Board of Trustees of New York Law School from 2009 through 2011.